DDF95/O-Fantasma-bot/README.md

 instaloader -l <Instagram username>
 ```
 I suggest you don't use your personal Instagram account.
+4. Put the generated session file in the same directory of `ofantasma.py`.

-4. In `config.ini` put your bot token and your Instagram username.
+5. In `config.ini` put your bot token and your Instagram username.
-5. You are ready to go!
+6. You are ready to go!

 ## To-do
 - support for videos bigger than 20MB in inline mode